 Despite the challenges of any change, embracing a transformational leadership style can bring many benefits, both for you as an individual leader and your organization as a whole.
 So what is this “new” form of leadership?
 And why should we care?
 Well, let’s explore both questions in today’s blog post.

-What is meant by transformational leadership?
+What is transformational leadership?

 Characteristics of transformational leadership